0jg/sgpe-rs/README.md

-# sgpe-rs
-Numerical solution of the stochastic Gross–Pitaevskii equation (SGPE) in Rust.
+# Stochastic Gross–Pitaevskii Equation (Rust)
+This library implements a stochastic Gross-Pitaevskii equation (SGPE) solver for simulating Bose-Einstein condensates in various trap configurations.
+The code is written in Rust (https://www.rust-lang.org).

+The documentation is available at